SmarTrip & SmartBenefits

 SmartBenefits® is a program that allows employers to assign commuting benefits directly to employees' SmarTrip cards.
 More information from WMATA.

 CommuterDirect.com makes it possible for customers to apply SmartBenefits to purchases online and at all Commuter Store locations with a SmartBenefits Personal Account.
-One great advantage of this service is that customers can purchase tickets and passes for transit services that don't accept SmarTrip cards, including MARC and VRE commuter rail.
+One great advantage of this service is that customers can purchase tickets and passes for transit services that don't accept SmarTrip cards, including MARC and VRE commuter rail and MTA Commuter Bus.
 To participate, you will need a SmarTrip card and your employer must have you registered in the SmartBenefits program.
 More information from CommuterDirect.com.